rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 Liminal Lab 000 ([live version][ll000-live]) by [@pebaz] is a tiny, minimalistic puzzle game with 1 puzzle designed around the concept of [Liminal Spaces][liminality].
-Liminal Spaces could be described as the spaces between spaces and are usually abandoned places where life once thrived.
+Liminal Spaces are usually abandoned, transitional places where life once thrived.
 These spaces are somehow familiar to the viewer but the viewer has never been there.
 The unsettling feeling of being alone comes from the realization that the viewer does not belong in that space but is merely passing through it.

 Liminal Lab 000 was built using [Macroquad][macroquad], utilizes voxel rendering with 8x8x8 chunks, and is hosted on Google Firebase Hosting.